 Sound Transit has historically supported the efforts of our partners and others that facilitate the efficient, safe and cost-effective delivery of transit projects and services.
-Sound Transit will work in

-- collaboration on efforts aimed at improving the transit system, including proposals impacting transit operations and proposals which would either increase funding or reduce costs for transit agencies. - Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional high capacity transit program. - The Sound Transit Board opposes legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services. - Continue to work collaboratively with the State Legislature to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.
+Sound Transit will work in collaboration on efforts aimed at improving the transit system, including proposals impacting transit operations and proposals which would either increase funding or reduce costs for transit agencies.

+Oppose legislation that increases the costs of transit improvements and services or otherwise impairs the agency's ability to deliver the voter-approved regional high-capacity transit program.

+The Sound Transit Board opposes legislation that would negatively alter the oversight, planning, financing, construction, delivery and operation of Sound Transit projects and services.

+Engage in efforts to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.

-The Board, through Motion No. M2017-37 directed Sound Transit staff to engage with the State Legislature and pursue options to address public concerns about Motor Vehicle Excise Taxes and the depreciation schedule in use for Sound Transit 3.
-Sound Transit will continue to work with the Legislature to develop solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value in a revenue neutral manner, provided that such solutions must not unconstitutionally impair bondholder contracts.
+Sound Transit will continue to work with the Legislature on solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value in a revenue neutral manner, provided that such solutions must not unconstitutionally impair bondholder contracts.